We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 With an ever-increasing number of universities offering creative writing and numerous other humanities subjects in combination with English (English and Drama, English and History and so on), you won’t be short of choice if you decide to study English at university.

-But if you do decide to study English at university, you will have a very different experience and sit very different modules at Cambridge than at somewhere less traditional such as Southampton University.
+But suppose you do decide to study English at university.
+In that case, you will have a very different experience and sit very different modules at Cambridge than at somewhere less traditional such as Southampton University.

 With all these decisions to make about studying English at university, you might be wondering, where should I start?